DeNepo/separation-of-concerns/README.md

 All of his finished code is in a single file, the main objective of this module is that you learn how to structure your projects across multiple files according to the **separation of concerns**.
 After completing his tutorials you will need to take his finished code as a starting point and refactor it into separate folders and files. _Hint: study [/stepped](./stepped?hyf), [/refactor-and-test](./refactor-and-test?hyf), [/import-export](./import-export?hyf) and [/separated](./separated?hyf) to prepare._

-To keep track of your progress through the JS 30 and to store your refactored proejcts there's [HackYourFutureBelgium/javascript-30](https://github.com/HackYourFutureBelgium/JavaScript-30).
+To keep track of your progress through the JS 30 and to store your refactored projects there's [HackYourFutureBelgium/javascript-30](https://github.com/HackYourFutureBelgium/JavaScript-30).
 In this repo you will find more detailed instructions on how to work your way through these projects, as well as a folder structure for your refactors and a checklist to keep track of your progress.

 You don't need to develop as a group this week, find what works for you.
 Maybe pair programming, individual study or collaborating with 2-3 people is best for you.
 Work your way through as many projects as you can.
 Here are some suggestions for this week: